 To help you with this considerations, in Linkilaw we have created Spliquity, our Startup Equity Calculator, that provides a transparent and unbiased breakdown of your equity split, allowing co-founders to compare results and start an honest dialogue.

-Once you’ve discussed this, you can bring a bullet-point arrangement to your lawyer that will be a great base for drafting the actual contract.
-A good shareholders’ agreement generally covers the following:
+Once you’ve discussed this, you can bring a bullet-point arrangement to your lawyer that will be a great base for drafting you’re shareholder’s agreement.

 If you do decide to give away equity, learn that you cannot get it back so make sure you give away equity under a vesting schedule, with a cliff period.

 A vesting clause is basically a clause that enable you to give away a certain amount of shares over time, rather than all at once.
 If your partner leaves or is fired during that period, the remaining shares will come back to you and so this is a good safeguard to ensure that you are happy with whomever you are working with.